 Granted this is a newer plugin and still in version 1.0 so there’s room for growth.
 But if you wanna be one of the first to use this plugin have at it!

-You can see a great sample in this video recorded by the plugin developer, or check it out live via this demo page.
-Certainly a treat for anyone who loves & swears by Dribbble to showcase their portfolio work.
+It’s certainly a treat for anyone who loves & swears by Dribbble to showcase their portfolio work.